A Target-Agnostic Protocol-Independent Interface for the Transport Layer: Evaluation

+\signpost{Isolating the cost of programmability} We compare \mtp-based implementations against the \emph{native implementations from which the targets are derived}: TCP on \mtpdpdk versus mTCP, and TCP and Homa on \mtpxdp versus eTran.
+These comparisons keep the execution environment ``constant'', and as such, isolate the cost of expressing protocol semantics with \mtp and directly measure the overhead of programmability.
+They also cover stream- and message-based protocols, sender- and receiver-driven protocols, and both userspace and heterogeneous eBPF-based execution environments. \htodo{ We do not compare against implementations of these protocols in other execution environments (e.g., the Linux kernel), since it would conflate system-level design choices with the overhead of \mtp; instead, our evaluation holds the execution environment constant. }

-\signpost{Comparison with mTCP \cite{mtcp}} We use three xl170 physical machines from CloudLab~\cite{cloudlab}, one a server and two as clients, each with two 10-core Intel E5-2640v4 CPUs (2.4GHz), 64GB memory, and a ConnectX4 25 Gbps NIC, connected via Mellanox 2410 switch.
-We use mTCP's epoll-based HTTP client and server.
-We deploy the TCP \mtp program on \mtpdpdk.
+\signpost{Cloudlab setup} We use three CloudLab~\cite{cloudlab} xl170 physical machines (one server, two clients), each with two 10-core Intel E5-2640v4 CPUs (2.4GHz), 64GB memory, and a ConnectX4 25 Gbps NIC, connected via Mellanox 2410 switch. \htodo{his setup matches the configurations used in prior evaluations of mTCP and eTran, ensuring that comparisons isolate the overhead of \mtp rather than differences in hardware or deployment.}

+\signpost{TCP on \mtpdpdk vs mTCP \cite{mtcp}} We use mTCP's epoll-based HTTP client and server.
+We compile the TCP \mtp program on \mtpdpdk.
 To evaluate throughput, multiple client threads send back-to-back requests for a 1MB file (closed loop) to saturate the server.
-We go from one server core to four, which is when the network bandwidth becomes the bottleneck.
-Figure~\ref{fig:tcp-dpdk-throughput} compares the server's throughput under mTCP and \mtpdpdk (with and without ACK coalescing). \mtpdpdk (with coalescing) performs better (21Gbps for two cores) than mTCP (18.9Gbps).
-We attribute this to the optimization for \code{pkt\_gen} instructions described above, which removes locks from the packet generator by computing the start of blueprint payload addresses in event processors.
-The results also highlight the importance of packet coalescing rules in \mtp's API as without coalescing, \mtpdpdk's 2-core throughput drops to 15.22Gbps.
+We increase the number of server cores until the network becomes the bottleneck.
+Figure~\ref{fig:tcp-dpdk-throughput} compares the server's throughput under mTCP and \mtpdpdk, w/ and w/o ACK coalescing. \htodo{\mtpdpdk (w/ coalescing) outperforms mTCP, achieving 21 Gbps with two cores compared to mTCP’s 18.9 Gbps.} \mtpdpdk (w/ coalescing) performs better (21Gbps for two cores) than mTCP (18.9Gbps).
+This improvement stems from a blueprint-level optimization revealed by \mtp’s packet-generation abstraction, detailed below, which moves payload address computation, and therefore, send-buffer locking out of the packet generation path.
+The results also highlight the importance of \mtp’s packet coalescing rules, which \mtpdpdk applies at blueprint creation time, as without it, \mtpdpdk's 2-core throughput drops to 15.22Gbps.